-HANNAH PREDOJEV @AUCollegian During Greek recruitment, individuals have the opportunity to gain new brothers and sisters, form bonds through social activities and find a second place to call home.
+HANNAH PREDOJEV @AUCollegian

+During Greek recruitment, individuals have the opportunity to gain new brothers and sisters, form bonds through social activities and find a second place to call home.

 Recruitment lasts for the duration of a two-week period.

 For men, recruitment began on Sept.
 9 and lasts until Sept.
 23, while for women, recruitment begins Sept.
 21 and lasts until Sept.
+23.

 Recruitment week also includes "bid day," where a fraternity or a sorority extends a bid to non-members, which means they want that specific person to be a permanent part of their chapter.

 For AU students, they have a vast selection of fraternities and sororities to choose from, and the chance to find their forever home.

 Carly Sandridg, the president of Alpha Delta Pi, has been involved as president of the chapter since the spring of 2017.

 She acknowledged how sororities also celebrate "pre-recruitment" events, which began on Aug.
-26, and are complete with an interest night, a dinner party and a fashion "All of the people who go through recruitment think they are nervous, but they have to know that all of the fraternities and sororities are super nervous, too," Sandridg said.
+26, and are complete with an interest night, a dinner party and a fashion show.

+"All of the people who go through recruitment think they are nervous, but they have to know that all of the fraternities and sororities are super nervous, too," Sandridg said.

 During recruitment week, one learns about a chapter's values, their philanthropy and attends a preference ceremony.

 Regarding the dress code, Sandridg noted that the first night is casual wear, the second night is business casual and the final night is formal.

-Frederick Platt, the president of Kappa Sigma, has been involved as president of the chapter since the He discussed some of the social activities that occur during rush "Some of the events we have for example, are a bonfire or dodgeball; it is a very relaxed and fun environment," Platt said.
-Freshman Garrett Grandis, who is an actuarial science and accounting double major, plans on rushing Phi Delta Theta.
-He described what he is most looking forward to by being a part of this fraternity.
+Frederick Platt, the president of Kappa Sigma, has been president of the chapter since the fall of 2016.
+He discussed some of the social activities that occur during rush week.

+"Some of the events we have for example, are a bonfire or dodgeball; it is a very relaxed and fun environment," Platt said.

+Freshman Garrett Grandis, ias and actuarial science and accounting double major who is interested in Phi Delta Theta, but is keeping his options open.

+He described that he is looking forward to being a part of a fraternity, specifically the philathropy aspect.

-"I am most excited about philanthropy; I know that Phi-Delta Theta [does] a lot with ALS," Grandis said.
+"I am most excited about phi-

+lanthropy; I know that Phi-Delta Theta [does] a lot with ALS," Grandis said.
 "I thought that was really cool."

-While he has not received any additional bids from any other fraternities, he is optimistic about the future.
+While he has not received any bids yet from any of the fraternities, he is optimistic about the future.

 "Meeting different people can help you grow as a person; I am looking to finding some new things out about myself," Grandis said.

 Nathaniel Urban, the president of Phi Kappa Psi, has been involved as president of the chapter since the fall of 2016.

 He said his favorite part about recruitment is talking with his brothers and receiving positive feedback about the potential new members.

+"What we look for is guys who take their scholarship seriously and take their character seriously," BEX HUNTER

+Urban said.
+"A big thing that [occurs] when you come into Phi Psi, is that we look to you because we like you, and respect the person that you are."

+A3 The Collegian

-"What we look for is guys who take their scholarship seriously and take their character seriously," Urban said.
-"A big thing that [occurs] when you come into Phi Psi, is that we look to you because we like you and respect the person that you Urban explained how Greek life positively changed his live for the better, and he encourages all students to become involved.
-"It is a big step outside of your comfort zone, but it is encourage ing because once guys are in this environment; they realize that it is a lot less scary and it is more abou fun, family and community," Ur- Recruitment week does not have a specific time frame, as all of the social events held are at various times over the span of September.
+Urban explained how Greek life positively changed his life for the better, and he encourages all students to become involved.

+"It is a big step outside of your comfort zone, but it is encouraging because once guys are in this environment; they realize that it is a lot less scary and it is more about fun, family and community," Urban said.

+Recruitment week does not have a specific time frame, as all of the social events held are at various times over the span of September.

 To get involved, call 419-289-5723 or greek-life@ashland.edu for more information.